 Folders

 Input files to be processed must be placed in the Drop folder in groups, where an associated XML parameter file must accompany every event file to be processed.
 For PQDIF input files the group would consist of an XML parameter file, and a .pqd data file.
 For simple COMTRADE input files, the group would consist of an XML parameter file, a .cfg file and a single .dat data file.
-For larger COMTRADE input files, the group would consist of an XML parameter file, a .cfg file, and multiple .DXX files, where the .DXX files are named sequentially .D00, .D01, .D02 etc. Process delay is an input field to specify the length of time in seconds to delay before processing files placed in the Drop folder that include .DXX files .
-See Figure 3.5 This delay only applies to COMTRADE files, when the data files include one or more .DXX files.
+For larger COMTRADE input files, the group would consist of an XML parameter file, a .cfg file, and multiple .DXX files, where the .DXX files are named sequentially .D00, .D01, .D02 etc. Process delay is an input field to specify the length of time in seconds to delay before processing files placed in the Drop folder that include .DXX files (Figure 3.5).
+This delay only applies to COMTRADE files, when the data files include one or more .DXX files.
 This input parameter is available to accommodate potential process delays that would cause .DXX files to arrive in the Drop folder with some amount of time between their arrivals.
 All other files are processed as soon as the input group is complete.
 For example, if an XML parameter file is placed in the Drop folder, it is ignored by the openFLE service until an associated data file arrives.
 File groups are identified by their names.
 Files placed in the Drop folder which are not recognized by openFLE will be ignored and left in the Drop folder.

 Figure 3-5 OpenFLE: Process Delay

 By default a Drop folder and a Results folder are created in the installation directory.
 The respective names of the folders are Drop and Results.
 The folder names and locations can be changed as desired.
-If a name other than the default is used for a folder, the complete path must be entered in the respective Drop folder and Results Folder input fields, either manually or by use of the associated Browse… button button as shown in Figure 3-6.
-The examples shown in Figures 3-5and 3-6 are for illustration only.
+If a name other than the default is used for a folder, the complete path must be entered in the respective Drop folder and Results Folder input fields, either manually or by use of the associated Browse… button(Figure 3-6).
+Note: The examples shown in Figures 3-5and 3-6 are for illustration only.
 Your folder path must match your folder structure.

 Figure 3-6 OpenFLE: The Manager window showing a modified Results folder path